WE’RE GLAD YOU ASKED! A random sampling of ballet FAQs

 How old should a child be to come to a performance?

 Although what’s being performed has a lot to do with interest level, it depends on the child.
 Parents know best if/when their child can focus quietly in their seat for up to an hour without a break.
 Lots of children just want to get up and dance (we don’t blame them!).
 A little preparation helps a lot: read the story together, have the music on in the background, check out photos and watch videos (galleries and links are on PNB.org), and discuss what to expect when you get to your seats.
+Read more tips about enjoying George Balanchine’s The Nutcracker with your child in this blog post!

 What should I wear to a PNB performance?